 Finally, the price point is reasonable considering all of its features, making it an excellent value for your money.

-The Springfield Hellion is probably the best bullpup rifle of 2023 due to its innovative design, outstanding shoot ability, reliability, ergonomics, and accuracy.
+The Springfield Hellion is probably the best bullpup rifle of 2023 due to its innovative design, outstanding shooting ability, reliability, ergonomics, and accuracy.

 Its 16-inch barrel provides excellent performance in a compact package that weighs only 8 pounds unloaded.